 You can hire cleaning services BEFORE and AFTER your wedding to ensure your home is ready for the wedding and back to its great shape after the wedding.

-If you are planning to maximize your outdoor space and avoid a lot of foot traffic inside the house, you can rent out lounge furniture, and cocktail tables; as well as have entertainment out in your backyard to help keep your guests where you want them to be- which is outside, in the backyard.
+As well as have entertainment out in your backyard to help keep your guests where you want them to be- which is outside, in the backyard.

-The number of people that you will have in your house will be more than your usual gathering (most likely!)
+The number of people you will have in your house will be more than your usual gathering (most likely!)

 Having your washrooms ready to handle that traffic will help lineups!
 As well as sending your guests to other washrooms that you won’t want them to go to anyways- i.e., your bedroom washroom.